sethyvenatem/blockchain_story/README.md

 The different blocks are indexed by their 'block_number' field (which is an integer represented as a string).
 Each block has two fields: 'block_content' and 'hash'.
 The second is the hash of the first.
 All the hashes are hexadecimal representations of the SHA-256 hash of the string containing the block content.
 All the blocks have 4 fields in common in their 'block_content' field:
 - 'miner_name' This is the name of the miner and can be any string specified by the miner.
-- 'mining_date' This is the mining date.
-It has the restrictions set above and should be the date at which the block was mined.
-For the genesis block, it can be set freely.
+- 'mining_date' This is the mining date (string with format %Y/%m/%d %H:%M:%S').
+The date is reported in the UTC time zone and with the seconds rounded to the closest integer.
+Within the restrictions discussed above, it can be set freely.
+It should however be the date at which the block was mined.
+For the genesis block, it can be set entirely freely.
 - 'difficulty' This is the mining difficulty of the next block.
 It is an integer between 0 and 256.
 For the genesis block, it can be set freely or be calculated based on the 'intended_mining_time' field and the speed of my computer.
 - 'story_age_days' This is the 'age' of the story up until the corresponding block.
-It is the sum over all the previous block and including the current block of the difference between the block mining date and the mining date of the genesis block (in days).
+It is a float.
+It is the sum of the ages of all previous block (including the current block).
+The age of each block is the difference between the block mining date and the mining date of the genesis block (in days).
 This field is used to determine finality in the case that multiple branches have the same number of blocks.

-The genesis block (block number 0) has the following special fields that are not present in the other blocks:
+The genesis block (block number '0') has the following special fields that are not present in the other blocks:
 - 'story_title' The title of the story is set here.
 This is a string.
 - 'chapter_number' This is the block number and should be 0.
 - 'author' This is the author of the genesis block.
-The person who initiates the story.
+The person who initiates the story and chooses the rules.
 Any string can be used here.
 - 'character_limits' This contains (at most) 3 sub-fields restricting the length of the different elements of the story's chapters.
-It can restrict the length of the chapter titles, authors and texts.
+It can restrict the length of the chapter titles, author names and texts.
 Any of these fields can also be ommitted to leave more freedom to the authors.
 The restrictions are specified as integer numbers.
 - 'number_of_chapters' This is an integer denoting the maximum number of chapters that the story can contain.
-It can be used to write a finite story.
-- 'mining_delay_days' This is a real number denoting the amount of days after which new blocks can be mined.
+- 'mining_delay_days' This is a float denoting the amount of days after which new blocks can be mined.
-- 'intended_mining_time_days' This is a real number denoting the expected mining time (in days).
+- 'intended_mining_time_days' This is a float denoting the expected mining time (in days).
 It is used to dynamically set the difficulty of the mining.
 These fields can be set freely before the first chapter is written but can not be modified afterwards.
-They then shape shape the story to come.
+They shape the story to come.

 The other blocks (the actual chapters) have the following additional fields:
-- signed_chapter_data' See below.
+- 'signed_chapter_data' See below.
 - 'hash_previous_block' This is the hash value of the previous block.
 It ensures that each block is bonded to the previous one.
 - 'hash_eth' This is the hash of the first block of the ETH blockchain that comes after the first authorised mining date.
 This date is the sum of the mining date of the previous block and the mining delay set in the genesis block.
 - 'nb_tries' This records the number of nonce values that were tried before an appropriate one was found.
 This field is there just because it's interesting, but is not used to secure the blockchain.
 It can be set to any integer, but it's nice if the miners report it honestly.
 - 'nonce' This can be any hash value.
-Different values of the nonceproduce different block hashes and only hash values smaller than the value set by the mining difficulty allow for a block to be validated.
+Different values of the nonce produce different block hashes and only hash values smaller than the value set by the mining difficulty allow for a block to be validated.

-The chapter submissions are read from signed chapter data files.
+The chapter submissions are read from signed-chapter-data files.
 The file name pattern is signed_[StoryTitle]_[chapter number]_[ChapterAuthor].json.
 For example, the first chapter of the above story is stored in signed_TestStory_001_StevenMathey.json and looks like:

 ```json
 {